Charlton Heston: Political views

+Civil rights advocate

-Heston campaigned for presidential candidate Adlai Stevenson in 1956, although he was unable to campaign for John F. Kennedy in 1960 due to filming on El Cid in Spain.
-Reportedly, when in 1961 a segregated Oklahoma movie theater was showing his movie El Cid for the first time, he joined a picket line outside.
-Heston made no reference to this in his autobiography but describes traveling to Oklahoma City to picket segregated restaurants, to the chagrin of the producers of El Cid, Allied Artists.
-During the March on Washington for Jobs and Freedom held in Washington, DC, in 1963, he accompanied Martin Luther King Jr. In later speeches, he said he helped the civil rights cause "long before Hollywood found it fashionable".
+Heston campaigned for presidential candidate Adlai Stevenson in 1956, although he was unable to campaign for John F. Kennedy in 1960 because he was filming El Cid in Spain.
+Reportedly, when a segregated Oklahoma movie theater was showing his movie El Cid for the first time in 1961, he joined a picket line outside the movie theater.
+Heston made no reference to this incident in his autobiography but he described traveling to Oklahoma City to picket segregated restaurants, to the chagrin of the producers of El Cid, Allied Artists.
+During the March on Washington for Jobs and Freedom held in Washington, D.C., in 1963, he accompanied Martin Luther King Jr. In later speeches, he said he helped the civil rights cause "long before Hollywood found it fashionable".

 In the 1964 election, he endorsed Lyndon B. Johnson, who had masterminded the passage of the Civil Rights Act of 1964 through Congress over the vociferous opposition of southern Democrats.
 That year, Heston publicly opposed California Proposition 14 that rolled back the state's fair housing law, the Rumford Fair Housing Act.

+Conservative beliefs

 In his 1995 autobiography, In the Arena, written after he became a conservative Republican, Heston wrote that while driving back from the set of The War Lord, he saw a "Barry Goldwater for President" billboard with his campaign slogan "In Your Heart You Know He's Right" and thought to himself, "Son of a bitch, he is right."
 Heston later said that his support for Goldwater was the event that helped turn him against gun control laws.
 Following the assassination of Senator Robert F. Kennedy in 1968, Heston, Gregory Peck, Kirk Douglas, and James Stewart issued a statement in support of President Johnson's Gun Control Act of 1968.
 The Johnson White House had solicited Heston's support.
-He endorsed Hubert Humphrey in the 1968 Presidential election.
+He endorsed Hubert Humphrey in the 1968 presidential election.

+Vietnam war

 Heston opposed the Vietnam War during its course (though he changed his opinion in the years following the war) and in 1969 was approached by the Democratic Party to run for the U.S. Senate against incumbent George Murphy.
 He agonized over the decision but ultimately determined he could never give up acting.
-He is reported to have voted for Richard Nixon in 1972, though Nixon is not mentioned in his autobiography.
+He supported Richard Nixon in 1972, though Nixon is not mentioned in his autobiography.

+Gun rights

 By the 1980s, Heston supported gun rights and changed his political affiliation from Democratic to Republican.
 When asked why he changed political alliances, Heston replied "I didn't change.
 The Democratic Party changed."
 In 1987, he first registered as a Republican.
 He campaigned for Republicans and Republican presidents Ronald Reagan, George H. W. Bush, and George W. Bush.